mcruz206/LearnAI-Bootcamp/lab02.3-luis_and_search/README.md

 ### Lab: Setting up your Data Science Virtual Machine

 After creating an Azure account, you may access the [Azure portal](https://portal.azure.com).
 From the portal, create a Resource Group for this lab.
-Detailed information about the Data Science Virtual Machine can be [found online](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview), but we will just over what's needed for this workshop.
+Detailed information about the Data Science Virtual Machine can be [found online](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/overview), but we will just go over what's needed for this workshop.
 In your Resource Group, deploy and connect to a Data Science Virtual Machine for Windows (2016), with a size of DS3_V2 (all other defaults are fine).

 Once you're connected, there are several things you need to do to set up the DSVM for the workshop: